tobias-sung/my-notes/content/Write-Up/Write-Up Appendix 2 - Raspberry Pi Debug Probe.md

   0   Raspberry Pi Debug Probe (CMSIS-DAP)   E6616407E3225229   n/a

 ```

+# Loading a Program using pyOCD

-## Starting a GDB Server and Debugging
+# Starting a GDB Server and Debugging
-To start a GDB server, I ran:
+To start a GDB server, I `cd`'d into the build folder of my project directory and ran:
 ```shellscript
 pyocd gdbserver -t rp2040 --persist --allow-remote
 ```

-Then, in a separate terminal window I `cd`'d into the build folder of my project directory and started gdb (I'm using `gdb-multiarch`, since I'm debugging a Pi program from a non-Pi system):
+Then, in a separate terminal window (but in the same folder) I started gdb (I'm using `gdb-multiarch`, since I'm debugging a Pi program from a non-Pi system):
 ```shellscript
 gdb-multiarch blink.elf
 ```